-AS25F3256MQ features а 256-Byte Flash Discoverable Parameter (SFDP) register that contains information about configurations, device available instructions and other features.
+AS25F3512MQ features 256-Byte а Flash Discoverable Parameter (SFDP) register contains information about device configurations, available instructions and other features.
 The SFDP parameters are stored in one or more Parameter Identification (PID) tables.
 Currently only one PID table is specified, but more may be added in the future.
 The Read SFDP Register instruction is compatible with the SFDP standard initially established in 2010 for PC and other applications, as well as the JEDEC standard JESD216 that is published in 2011.

-The Read SFDP instruction is initiated by driving the /CS pin low and shifting the instruction code "5Ah" followed by a 24-bit address (either 3-byte or 4-byte address mode) (A23-A0)(1) into the DI pin.
+The Read SFDP instruction is initiated by driving the /CS pin low and shifting the instruction code "5Ah" followed by a 24-bit address (A23-A0)(1) into the DI pin.
 Eight "dummy" clocks are also required before the SFDP register contents are shifted out on the falling edge of the 40th CLK with most significant bit (MSB) first as shown in Figure 48.
-For SFDP register values and descriptions, please refer to the followed SFDP Table.
+The byte address is automatically incremented to the next byte address after each byte of data is shifted out.
+The last byte address of the register is FFh (the data will always be FFh when read after the last address), For SFDP register values and descriptions, please refer to please refer to the following SFDP Definition Table.

-Note 1: A23-A8 = 0; A7-A0 are used to define the starting byte address for the 256-Byte SFDP Register.
+Note: 1.
+A23-A8 = 0; A7-A0 are used to define the starting byte address for the 256-Byte SFDP Register.